|

 for possessing a keen and imaginative intellect, a true passion for the law and great personal integrity.

-to the Executive Committee of the Taxation Section of the California State Bar.
-He is a past chair of the
+the Taxation Section of the California State Bar (subsequently transferred to the California Lawyers Assocation), a past chair

-Entities Committee of the Taxation Section of the Los Angeles County Bar Association.
-He is an inactive
+Los Angeles County Bar Association.
+He is an inactive member of the Oregon State Bar and the Washington

-member of the Oregon State Bar and the Washington State Bar Association.
-Mr. Pace speaks frequently and writes on various real property, limited liability company, partnership, S corporation, litigation
+on various real property, limited liability company, partnership, S corporation, litigation recovery and other federal

-recovery and other federal and California tax-related topics, including seminars sponsored by local chapters of the California
+and California tax-related topics, including seminars sponsored by local chapters of the California CPA Society, the California

-CPA Society, the California Lawyers Association, the Los Angeles County Bar Association and other organizations.
-He
+Lawyers Association, the Beverly Hills Bar Association and other organizations.
+He has written and presented position

-has written and presented position papers on real property, cancellation of indebtedness and partnership tax issues to the
+papers on real property, cancellation of indebtedness and partnership tax issues to the federal government in Washington DC

-federal government in Washington DC and California's government in Sacramento, CA, some of which have been reprinted
+and California's government in Sacramento, CA, some of which have been reprinted in the California Tax Lawyer.

-Mr. Pace graduated cum laude
+Mr. Pace graduated cum laude from UC Hastings College of Law (later

 program at Santa Clara University in Santa Clara, California.
 He received an undergraduate degree in Business Administration